rtCamp/wordpress-skeleton/README.md

 mv /opt/easyengine/sites/example.com/app/wp-config.php /opt/easyengine/sites/example.com/app/htdocs/wp-config.php
 ```

-## Customize the actions

-[GitHub actions library](https://github.com/rtCamp/github-actions-library) has the flexibility of customization to accomodate various scenarios.

-To customize any particular file in the action, follow the folder structure of the library inside `.github` folder.
-File inside `.github` folder will override the default file in the action.

-Example: If `deploy.php` needs to be customised, then in the library the file is present in `deploy` folder.
-So, placing it in location `.github/deploy/deploy.php` will override the one in action.

 ## FAQs

 **Q:** How to configure custom `deploy.php`?

-**A:** You can take a reference of [this deploy.php](https://github.com/rtCamp/github-actions-library/blob/master/deploy/deploy.php) and create similar `deploy.php` with additional configurations as per need and place it in location `.github/deploy/deploy.php`.
+**A:** Read the documentation on how to customize [deploy GitHub action](https://github.com/rtCamp/action-wordpress-deploy#customize-the-action).

 ----

 **Q:** How to run `composer install` for plugins in CI/CD setup?

-**A:** You can update the `deply.php` as stated above, and add a task to run `composer install`.
-Or you can override `deploy.sh` by placing it location `.github/deploy/deploy.sh` and add `composer install` line [here](https://github.com/rtCamp/github-actions-library/blob/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/deploy/deploy.sh#L55).
+**A:** You can update the `deply.php` [as stated above](https://github.com/rtCamp/action-wordpress-deploy#customize-the-action), and add a task to run `composer install`.
+Or you can override `deploy.sh` by placing it location `.github/deploy/deploy.sh` and add `composer install` line [here](https://github.com/rtCamp/action-wordpress-deploy/blob/d07e406998515955b83fea87f7ed635647187489/deploy.sh#L85).

 ----

 **Q:** How to change phpcs inspections standards?

-**A:** Take [this phpcs.sh](https://raw.githubusercontent.com/rtCamp/github-actions-library/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/inspections/codesniffer/phpcs.sh) as the base file and place it in location `.github/inspections/codesniffer/phpcs.sh`.
-Then, update [following lines](https://github.com/rtCamp/github-actions-library/blob/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/inspections/codesniffer/phpcs.sh#L19-L24) to install standards according to the need of project.
+**A:** Create [phpcs.xml](https://github.com/rtCamp/github-actions-wordpress-skeleton/blob/master/phpcs.xml) with the standards and rulesets that you want the project to follow and put it in the root of your repo.

 ----

 **Q:** How to setup git repo for mu-plugins cloning for vip site?

-**A:** By default, if `vip: true` is setup in `hosts.yml`, then https://github.com/Automattic/vip-mu-plugins-public repo is cloned.
-If any other repo is required, then it can be setup as [env variable](https://github.com/rtCamp/github-actions-library/tree/7af8f915bfa9263e2241d8f0db42ab05804ec5a2/deploy#environment-variables-that-can-be-setup-in-the-github-actions) in action `Deploy` in `main.workflow` file.
+**A:** By default, if `vip: true` is setup in [hosts.yml](https://github.com/rtCamp/github-actions-wordpress-skeleton/blob/c642c5076fe3ece90be9135e2e7373b8a77c0862/.github/hosts.yml#L43), then https://github.com/Automattic/vip-mu-plugins-public repo is cloned.
+If any other repo is required, then it can be setup as [env variable](https://github.com/rtCamp/action-wordpress-deploy#environment-variables) in action `Deploy` in `main.workflow` file.

 ----